 - Prevents water damage through automatic shutoff in the event of a leak

-Water sensors: the new smoke detector
+Water sensors: the new smoke detectors

 84%